 Oracle Machine Learning User Notebooks

-Oracle Machine Learning notebooks provide easy access to Oracle's parallelized, scalable in-database implementations of a library of Oracle Advanced Analytics' machine learning algorithms (classification, regression, anomaly detection, clustering, associations, attribute importance, feature extraction, times series, etc.), SQL, PL/SQL and Oracle's statistical and analytical SQL functions.
+Oracle Machine Learning notebooks provide easy access to Oracle's parallelized, scalable in-database implementations of a library of Oracle Advanced Analytics' machine learning algorithms (classification, regression, anomaly detection, clustering, associations, attribute importance, feature extraction, times series, and so on), SQL, PL/SQL and Oracle's statistical and analytical SQL functions.

 Access Link: provides the link to use Oracle Machine Learning User Notebooks.
-See Work with Oracle Machine Learning Notebooks for Data Access, Analysis, and Discovery for more information.
+See Work with Oracle Machine Learning User Interface for Data Access, Analysis, and Discovery for more information.

 Simple Oracle Document Access (SODA) is a set of APIs that let you work with JSON documents managed by the Oracle Database without needing to use SQL.
 SODA drivers are available for REST, Java, Node.js, Python, PL/SQL, and C.